jumson/criticalis/README.md

 The ideal situation would allow for a tap or a click on a word, and the selection of a phrase if wanted, and that being able to be modified and pushed back into the xml to simple change spelling.wording/punctuation -- or to add footnotes/references (which may require something more).

-Each change submitted by the user would end up, in the backgound, being transmitted as commits and pull requests and/or issues.
+Each change submitted by the user would end up, in the background, being transmitted as commits and pull requests and/or issues.
+Ideally, only the .xml file is compressed and pushed, not the entire ePub.
+This will make things faster and preserve bandwidth.

 There will need to be two branches -- one where the changes are viewable by all, and another where the accepted changes are integrated as a 'final' product.